Portable soup: Mrs Dubois

 As a mass-produced product, portable soup is generally held to have been invented by Mrs Dubois, a London tavern keeper who, with William Cookworthy, won a contract to manufacture it for the Royal Navy in 1756.
 Mrs Dubois was described as "a person of good character and circumstances".
 She operated from a tavern, at the Golden Head, in Three Kings Court in Fleet Street.
 She may have been the widow of a French chef and tavern keeper; but, by 1757, she had a new husband, Edward Bennet, son of a Sheffield knife-grinder.
-The contract with the navy was alluded to in advertising material long after it had lapsed; Benjamin Piper, successor in the business, announced he was "Successor to Messieurs Bennet and Dubois, The original Portable Soup-Makers to His majesty’s Royal Navy" while one Vigor, successor to Piper, used the same rubric on his flyers.
+The contract with the navy was alluded to in advertising material long after it had lapsed; Benjamin Piper, successor in the business, announced he was "Successor to Messieurs Bennet and Dubois, The original Portable Soup-Makers to His Majesty’s Royal Navy" while one Vigor, successor to Piper, used the same rubric on his flyers.
 The naval authorities hoped that portable soup would prevent scurvy among their crews.
 They therefore allotted a daily ration to each sailor beginning in the 1750s.
 Captain Cook was convinced of its efficacy and carried it on both his South Seas voyages.

+Naval usage

+Captain Charles Douglas, HMS Emerald wrote to the Admiralty from Sheerness 5 April 1769 requesting an additional quantity of Portable soup conducive to the welfare of the people for his voyage to Lapland [to observe the Transit of Venus, only it was cloudy].

+Expeditions

 Lewis and Clark carried portable soup on their 1804–1806 expedition into the territory of the newly acquired Louisiana Purchase.
 According to his letter from Fredericktown, Ohio, on 15 April 1803, Lewis purchased the soup from Francois Baillet, a cook in Philadelphia.
 He paid $289.50 for the 193 pounds of portable soup stored in "32 canisters".
 Lewis carried it with him overland to the embarkation point on the Ohio River.